TheSubtleArtist/MyHackMe/README.md

 Philip K. Dick, the exceptionally gifted and prolific author lends his wisdom to this discussion identifing reality as
 >that which, when you stop believing in it, doesn’t go away

-No place can illustrate the ideas of integrity and reality more than the arena of Politics where two people can speak on the exact same topic use symantically and syntactically empty rhetoric, completely misrepresent reality and still incite the strongest of emotional reactions in tens of millions of people who have no idea what they are hearing other than "other guy bad".
+No place can illustrate the ideas of integrity and reality more than the arena of Politics where two people can speak on the exact same topic use semantically and syntactically empty rhetoric, completely misrepresent reality and still incite the strongest of emotional reactions in tens of millions of people who have no idea what they are hearing other than "other guy bad".

 Integrity begs the receiver of information to think sufficiently critically to ask questions such as,
 - Does this information genuinly represent reality, or ground truth?